 down a few hasty notes about a boy in the same village in the early 20th c who witnesses strange lights in the sky and sets out to investigate.
 This was long before I had made any books for children at all (my first wasn’t until 1982).
 I was at that time a freelance commercial illustrator.

 Even as an art student I had the itch to write.
 When I moved to London A few years later I attended creative writing classes at the City Lit.
-The tutor was very much an avant garde novelist.
-There was little encouragement of what you might call traditional narrative .
+The tutor was very much an avant-garde novelist.
+There was little encouragement of what you might call traditional narrative.
 This effectively put me off and I think stopped me writing anything for a while.
-It was only after making several picture books that I was encouraged to write my own stories to illustrate by my then editor David Fickling.
+It was only after making several picture books that I was encouraged to write my own stories to illustrate by my then-editor David Fickling.
 I cut my teeth so to speak writing and illustrating many picture books.
 Then I began to think that perhaps I could attempt the longer form.
 I started and abandoned things for a while.
 I had no real sense of urgency, I was busy and had a young family to support.
-I toyed with ideas, including attempting a few more pages of the lights in the sky in 1900s Dorset story.
-All were put firmly away in a plans chest drawer.
+I toyed with ideas, including attempting a few more pages of the lights in the sky in the 1900s Dorset story.
+All were put firmly away in a plan's chest drawer.

 I set the whole thing in the context of a fictional investigative bureau of the unexplained in World War 2.
 This gave me a chance to introduce extra characters, Jack Carmody the

 cockney savant and the kindly Captain Holloway keeper of the secrets.
 I always liked these kinds of stories when I was a young reader.
-However I would always feel short changed if there was a tedious rational explanation to the weird or supernatural events; ie it was crooks pretending to be ghosts and so on.
+However, I would always feel short-changed if there was a tedious rational explanation to the weird or supernatural events; ie it was crooked pretending to be ghosts and so on.
 I wanted real ghosts.